Widespread smoke and large burned area scars from the wildfires across in Greece in August 2021 shown in satellite imagery.

 Catastrophic fires in Oregon and California

-In early September 2020, unusually high winds and continued dry weather caused the rapid expansion of multiple wildfires in Oregon.
+High winds & continued dry weather caused rapid expansion of wildfires in Oregon.

 Impact of California 2020 fires on atmospheric composition

-Data from multiple satellites used to investigate the atmospheric impact of the extensive 2020 California fires.
+Using satellite data to investigate the atmospheric impact of the 2020 California fires.

 The chemical fingerprint of Amazonian fires